markgrovs/Bear-Markdown-Export/README.md

 ### Syncs external edits back into Bear
 Checks for external edits in Markdown files (previously exported from Bear):

-* Adds edited or new notes to Bear with x-callback-url command (checks modified against last export timestamp)
+* Adds edited or new notes to Bear with x-callback-url command (if modified > export timestamp)
 * Marks edited note with message and link to original note.
 * Moves original note to trash (unless a sync conflict)
 * Copies changed files to a "Sync Inbox" as a backup.